andreasfloros/Draw2D-Reimplementation/README.md

 - Vasileios Manginas (BusWire.fs)
 - Shaheer Mapara (Symbol.fs)

+This file contains general documentation for the project.
 Module specific documentation can be found in the doc folder.

 ## Communication between modules for mouse clicks